Exploring American Identity

 Archaeological excavations on the site, which take place every summer, have unearthed hundreds of thousands of artifacts from Native habitation dating as far back as 7,000 BCE.
 According to the late 18th century Mohican historian Hendrick Aupaumut, the first people who actually discovered America, including the Hudson River Valley, traveled from the north and west, creating settlements in rich river valleys.
 Those who settled this region called the river the Mahicannituck, or “the river where the waters are never still,” and called themselves Muh-he-con-ne-ok, meaning “the people of the waters that are never still.”

 Upon European contact in the early 17th century, the Esopus Munsee Native Americans had villages in the valley.
 The Esopus, meaning the “small river” or “creek,” were a band of the Munsee, and a sub-group of the Lenape Nation.
 Major disruption to their society happened when Dutch colonists arrived in the Hudson River Valley.
 In 1677, French Protestant colonists (the “Huguenots”) who had previously settled in the local Dutch villages, presented a written land agreement the Esopus Munsee by which they would trade European goods.
 In this agreement, the Huguenots gave the Esopus permission to continue to hunt and fish on this land; however, the local tribe was expected to vacate the patent.
-As New Paltz evolved, so too did the lives of many, with the Esopus-Munsee forced north and ultimately west.
+As New Paltz evolved, so too did the lives of many, with the Esopus-Munsee forced north into Ontario, Canada, and ultimately west.
+Some individuals also stayed in region.

 The Lenape people are proud of their heritage, and Huguenot Street continually increases its efforts to consult with these affiliated Native Nations and achieve common goals of cultural preservation through archaeological excavations, research, and educational programs.
 Descendants of the Esopus Munsee can learn more about about the Stockbridge-Munsee Community Band of Mohican Indians today and their preservation work in their Hudson Valley homelands by visiting these online resources: